-The first example uses log10 to compute a signal-to-noise ratio in decibels (assuming that signal\power and noise\power are defined).
-The math module also provides log, which computes logarithms base e.
+The first example computes the logarithm base 10 of the signal-to-noise ratio.
+The math module also provides a function called log that computes logarithms base e.

 The second example finds the sine of radians.
-The name of the variable is a hint that $\sin$ and the other trigonometric functions ( $\cos$ , $\tan$ , etc.) take arguments in radians.
-To convert from degrees to radians, divide by 360 and multiply by $2\pi$ :
+The name of the variable is a hint that \sin and the other trigonometric functions (\cos , \tan , etc.) take arguments in radians.
+To convert from degrees to radians, divide by 360 and multiply by 2π :